ugexe/Raku-Text--Levenshtein--Damerau/README.md

 - _OPTIONAL 3rd argument_ int $max distance.
 0 = unlimited.
 Default = 0.

 Returns: int that represents the edit distance between the two argument.
-Stops calculations and returns Nil if max distance is set and reached.
+Stops calculations and returns Inf if max distance is set and reached.

     use Text::Levenshtein::Damerau;